OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-system-module/index.md

 Use the target button beside the added system to center on the exoplanetary system.
 Once you center on it, you can fly forward to visit it.
 It will take longer than you expect to see the system---keep flying forward.

 Once you approach a system, it will appear similar to the image below for the Kepler-11 system.
-You see the host star at center, and the system of planetary orbits encircling it.
+You see the host star at center, and the system of planetary orbits encircling it along with an visualization of the habitable zone.

 :::{figure} exoplanet_system_kepler11.png
 :align: left